spatialillusions/milsymbol/docs/README.md

 var symbol = new ms.Symbol("SFG-UCI----D", { size: 30 });
 ```

-Once you have initiated your symbol, you can use different methods to request a
+Once you have initiated your symbol, you can use different methods to request
-rendering of the symbol, or get information about the symbol.
+rendering of the symbol or get information about the symbol.
 It is also
 possible to chain methods directly to the initiation:

 ```javascript